Uploading Firmware Images Using OTA DFU

 OTA DFU Sequence Implemented in User Application

-It is up to the developer to decide how to upload a firmware image into the Bootloader Slot.
-It is however strongly recommended to use the same OTA service and procedure that is used by the Apploader, making the two process compatible.
-Therefore when implementing OTA DFU in the User Application it is recommended to follow this procedure:
+Developers should decide how to upload a firmware image into the Bootloader Slot.
+It is however strongly recommended to use the same OTA service and procedure that is used by the Apploader, making the two processes compatible.
+Therefore, when implementing OTA DFU in the User Application, it is recommended to follow this procedure:

 App is running (device is not reset because the uploader is implemented in the user application).

 If there are multiple slots, the remote device chooses which slot to upload to, using a custom characteristic (e.g., slot0.
 Slot0 can be either in the internal or in the external flash.
-The application does not have to know this because flash is handled by the bootloader API).
+The application does not have to know this because flash is handled by the bootloader).

-The uploader waits for the OTA start command (using OTA control characteristic).
+The application waits for the OTA start command (using OTA control characteristic).

-The uploader starts receiving the GBL file (using OTA data characteristic).
+The application starts receiving the GBL file (using OTA data characteristic).

 The uploader receives the OTA end command.